cmadithya/SWAAN/README.md

 * **CONTOUR_INPUT    :** Connect a Geometry Pipeline and right click to set geometry as Curves
 * **VERTICAL_OFFSET  :** Connect a Boolean Toggle to displace curves
 * **MESH_FORMATION  :** Connect a Boolean Toggle to create 3D mesh
+* **SMOOTHNESS      :** Connect a Number Slider and select value between 1 - 50 for efficient results

 ## HOW TO USE